shannonklett/study-buddy/README.md

 ## About this skill

 Study Buddy is a simple skill originally presented at [CANCWIC 2019](https://www.can-cwic.ca/) as part of an Intro to Voice workshop.
+Slides are available [here](https://docs.google.com/presentation/d/1yTlBT9nWSJrqNYFfMEF2mTiQ4ufl7f0zsnbtKBmlxxs/edit?usp=sharing).

 ## Setup